wiz0u/WTelegramBot/README.md

 As versions goes, the Telegram.Bot library has tend to break existing code.
 I believe backward-compatibility is very important to gain the trust of users of my library.

-So I've tried to restore what got broken over time and used to make the Telegram.Bot library simple and attractive to use, like helpers or implicit constructors for parameters:
+So I've tried to restore what got broken over time and what used to make the Telegram.Bot library simple and attractive to use, like helpers or implicit constructors for parameters:

-- `ReplyParameters`: just pass an `int` when you just want to reply to a message _(so the new replyParameters: parameter behaves the same as the old replyToMessageId: parameter)_
+- `ReplyParameters`: just pass an `int` when you just want to reply to a message
+_(so the new replyParameters: parameter behaves the same as the old replyToMessageId: parameter)_
-- `LinkPreviewOptions`: just pass a `bool` (true) to disable link preview _(so the new linkPreviewOptions: parameter behaves the same as the old disableWebPagePreview: parameter)_
+- `LinkPreviewOptions`: just pass a `bool` (true) to disable link preview
+_(so the new linkPreviewOptions: parameter behaves the same as the old disableWebPagePreview: parameter)_
-- `InputFile`: just pass a `string`/`Stream` for file_id/url/stream content (as was possible in previous version of Telegram.Bot)
+- `InputFile`: just pass a `string`/`Stream` for file_id/url/stream content _(as was possible in previous versions of Telegram.Bot)_
 - `InputMedia*`: just pass an `InputFile` when you don't need to associate caption or such
 - `MessageId`: auto-converts to/from `int` (and also from `Message`)
 - `ReactionType`: just pass a `string` when you want to send an emoji
 - `ReactionType`: just pass a `long` when you want to send a custom emoji (id)
 - Some other obvious implicit conversion operators for structures containing a single property
-- No more enforcing `init;` properties, so you can adjust the content of fields as you wish or modify a structure returned by the API (before passing it to API)
+- No more enforcing `init;` properties, so you can adjust the content of fields as you wish or modify a structure returned by the API _(before passing it back to the API)_
-- Not using `MaybeInaccessibleMessage`, you would just get a `Message` of type Unknown with default Date if inaccessible
+- Not using the annoying `MaybeInaccessibleMessage`, you would just get a `Message` of type Unknown with default Date if inaccessible
 - Removed many [Obsolete] tags for things that still simplify your code
 - Turned many nullable (like `bool?`) into normal type (like `bool`) when `null` meant the same as the default value (like `false`)
-- Turned some `ParseMode?` back into `ParseMode` (restoring the old `ParseMode.Default`)
+- Turned some `ParseMode?` back into `ParseMode` (restoring the old `ParseMode.Default` which is the same as default/null)
 - Not pushing you towards using silly Request-based constructors (seriously!?)

 These should make migration from previous versions of Telegram.Bot more easy